jdaw1/placemat/Documentation/not_glasses.md

 ### Side-by-side Glasses

-If having a mini tasting of only three wines, one might wish to print everything on one sheet, especially if liked to need to squeeze everything onto a small round bar table.
+If having a mini tasting of only three wines, one might wish to print everything on one sheet, especially if everything must be squeezed onto a small round bar table.
 For right handers the three glasses would be on the left of the tasting-notes; for lefties, glasses to the right &mdash; as in the images on the right.
 This small-tasting layout is enabled by setting the boolean constant `SideBySideGlassesTastingNotes` to true.